bennyguitar/BTCDonationViewController/README.md

 ## What's Left

+**Bugs**

 `0.1.0`

-I've noticed that it's fairly slow on an iPhone 5C, so there may be some ways to make this even faster.
-My guess is that the root of the problem is in one of the [`BGUtilities`](https://github.com/bennyguitar/BGUtilities) UIImage category methods.
+I've noticed that it's a little slow on a device, so there may be some ways to make this even faster.
+My guess is that the root of the problem is in one of the [`BGUtilities`](https://github.com/bennyguitar/BGUtilities) UIImage category methods necessary for creating the QR code, and manipulating the pixel colors.
+I'm wondering if the best option is to keep a placeholder image for the QR code while it loads from a background thread to keep app responsiveness as snappy as possible.

+**iPad**

+There is no native iPad support, so an iPad ViewController version of this should be available in the future too.

 ## Demo